oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 ```shell
 auth0 test token -a https://document-api.okta.com -s openid
 ```
+Choose an available `[Generic]` client when prompted.
 Set the access token in an environment var:

 ```shell
 ACCESS_TOKEN=<access-token>